-You want to start a mom blog but can’t pull the trigger yet.
+You want to start a blog and make money but can’t pull the trigger yet.

 You don’t want to invest all this money into a web host and other blogging resources just to have your blog sit there with no audience, no traffic and making no money.

 This isn’t the first blog I have started.
 This is actually my second.
 I do have other blogs, but most of those are contributor blogs where I only manage the blog.

 To help you get that fresh blueprint on how to start a blog and make money off on the right foot, I’ve rounded up ten simple ways you can have a successful blog from the start.

 If you have started a blog yet, check out my super simple tutorial on starting a blog!

 How to Start a Blog and Make Money

 Now, before you start your blog, you need to understand what a blog is and all the terms around blogging.
 This is a whole new world for brand new bloggers.

 A blog is a place to share your thoughts and let it be public for all to see.
 Blog’s are usually hosted on a platform like Bluehost and is created from a content marketing platform like WordPress.

 - To catalog your journey (running journey or weight loss journey)